Steffengra/2301_SchedulingDemo/README.md

   - Fairness (proportional)
   - Deaths (did ambulance get all required resources)
   - Overall (weighted sum of all other stats)
 - Three AI schedulers are implemented for comparison: one tries to maximize throughput, one fairness, one overall.
-Their results are shown in the center table
+- The right hand side features two tabs for results visualization: Allocations and Statistics
+  - The Allocations tab features every schedulers' last allocation as well as the immediate scores achieved
-- The lower graph compares all scheduler's average results on the overall metric since starting the demo.
+  - The Statistics screen breaks down each scheduler's performance since the last reset
+- Auto mode allocates at random, just so something is happening on screen.
+- The first few situations after each reset can be rigged to always be deterministic

 ### Talking points:
+- Resources can be, e.g., time or frequency blocks
 - What is optimization criterion?
 Data Throughput?
 Fairness (How do we define that?)?
 Special Objectives, e.g., ambulance traffic?
 Usually a mixed objective, depending on operator, area (urban, non-urban, ...) -> Complex